Abbotsford's Climate

 The coldest month on record at Abbotsford International Airport is January 1950, with a mean temperature of -8.6°C (an average high of -4.7°C and an average low of -12.4°C).
 It was during this time that Abbotsford also set its all-time record low temperature of -21.1°C, on the 18th of that month.

-Snow occurs frequently in the surrounding mountains, but less often closer to sea level.
-There is a general misconception by visitors and residents in other parts of the country that the area does not receive any snow at all, but the truth is that Abbotsford averages 63.5 cm of snow per year, and there has never been a winter when traceable snow has not been observed at both Abbotsford International Airport and Vancouver International Airport.
+Snow occurs frequently in the surrounding mountains, but much less often near sea level.
+Although snowfall is sporadic, there is a general misconception by visitors and residents in other parts of the country that the area does not receive any snow at all, but the truth is that Abbotsford averages 63.5 cm of snow per year, and there has never been a winter when snow has not been observed at both Abbotsford International Airport and Vancouver International Airport.
 As a matter of fact, Environment Canada currently ranks Abbotsford 44th and Vancouver 59th under the category "Most huge snowfall days (25 cm or more)" out of 100 major Canadian cities, placing them above cities such as Calgary (74th place) and Toronto (99th place).

-Snow in Abbotsford tends to be quite wet, which when combined with typical winter temperatures rising above and falling below freezing throughout the course of the day, can make for unusually slippery road conditions.
 Years or even months with snowfall surpassing the 100 cm mark are also not completely exceptional; the former occurred twice in the 1990s, while January of 1954 saw more than 140 cm of snow.

-Snow can fall at any time between October and May.
+Snow that falls tends to be quite wet, which when combined with typical winter temperatures rising above and falling below freezing throughout the course of the day, can make for unusually slippery road conditions.

 Snowfall accumulations tend to vary greatly by year and season.
 During the winter of 1990-1991, 152.3 cm fell; the next winter, only a trace of snow was recorded.
 In the year 1996, 199.2 cm (over six feet) was recorded; the next year, only 6.2 cm fell.
 Serious snow storms occurred most recently in December of 2008, when as much as 60 cm fell in the days leading up to Christmas.
 Abbotsford can expect a White Christmas once every five years on average.